 - Transportation and accommodation arrangements.

 - Grade 10 and above for high school group tours

-- Pay the tour cost.
+- Cover the tour costs.
 Each tour will have different costs depending on location, length and group size.

 - Speak English well and confidently

-If you would like to sign-up for one of our rural volunteering tours, organize a tour for a school or corporate group, or would like further information, please e-mail Morgan Banaszek at email@example.com.
+If you would like to organise a rural tour for your corporate or school group, or would like further information, please e-mail Sebastien Carrier at email@example.com.